petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 When you have a lot of content to publish on your site, Liferay's content management system helps you with practical and essential ways to manage it.
 Web content articles can be displayed through [widgets](../../../site-building/displaying-content/additional-content-display-options/using-the-web-content-display-widget.md), [fragments](../../../site-building/creating-pages/page-fragments-and-widgets/using-fragments.md), or [display pages](../../../site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md).
 See [Previewing Web Content Articles](./previewing-web-content-articles.md) to learn more.

 Each web content article is based on a structure that defines its available fields.
 Liferay includes the Basic Web Content structure out-of-the-box, but you can create your own.
-See [Understanding Web Content Structures](../web-content-structures/understanding-web-content-structures.md) for more information.
+See [Web Content Structures](../web-content-structures.md) for more information.

 ## Creating a Basic Web Content Article